 Sprinkler Irrigation: Effective for broad coverage but may be subject to wind and evaporation losses.
 This is commonly used for field crops and lawns.
 Some types of plants are prone to leaf issues with this type of irrigation.

-Surface Irrigation: Also known as flood irrigation, includes furrow and basin irrigation and is generally used for row crops.
+Surface Irrigation: Also known as flood irrigation, which includes furrow and basin irrigation and is generally used for row crops.
 It can be less efficient due to runoff and uneven distribution.

 As we've mentioned it's important to take many of these types of irrigation options into account before making a choice.
 See more about these types of irrigation below.